 Hotel wedding venues in Cornwall

-Treglos Hotel - July Bed & Breakfast Offer
+Treglos Hotel - Four-night Dinner, Bed & Breakfast Special Offer

 ‘Friendly, smiley staff’ contribute to the ‘extremely enjoyable’ atmosphere of this traditional hotel overlooking the sea.

 Pendragon Country House - Two and Three Nights

 In an ‘ideal position’ between coast and moorland, guests enthuse about the ‘attentive, professional service’, ‘warm and gracious hospitality’ and home-baked in-room treats at Nigel and Sharon Reed’s guest house.